-- The Trustee has granted discretion to their advisers and the Scheme's investment managers in respect of the processes used to evaluate ESG issues, including climate change, and to exercise stewardship over the investments. - The Trustee encourages the Scheme's investment managers to exercise their rights in accordance with the UK Corporate Governance Code and UK Stewardship Code.
-The Trustee reviews the investment manager's policies and engagement activities on a regular basis. - The Trustee considers how ESG, stewardship and climate change are integrated within investment processes and how they align with the Trustee's policies in appointing new investment managers and monitoring existing investment managers. - The Trustee has set out clear expectations for their advisors and the Scheme's investment managers to consider ESG issues, including climate change, where relevant to investment outcomes. - The Trustee, together with their adviser, annually monitors the extent to which ESG factors, including explicit consideration of climate change, are integrated into the investment managers' approaches (e.g. their methods for bringing ESG insight into their evaluations of investee companies).
-To supplement this, the Trustee makes regular use of the investment consultant's ESG ratings and will proactively engage with investment managers whose ESG ratings are judged to be lagging their peers within the asset class. - The Trustee annually monitors investment managers' stewardship activities, with reference to the UK Stewardship Code (where applicable). - The Investment & Risk Subcommittee meets all investment managers at least annually to discuss ESG, stewardship and climate change issues specifically.
-These meetings provide a forum for the Subcommittee to communicate their expectations in respect of ESG matters and assess the investment managers' ability to meet them.
+- The Trustee has granted discretion to their advisers and the Scheme's investment managers in respect of the processes used to evaluate ESG issues, including climate change, and to exercise stewardship over the investments.
+The Trustee considers ESG matters, including climate change, when setting and reviewing the Scheme's investment strategy.
+This includes consideration of climate change scenario analysis, where relevant. - The Trustee encourages the Scheme's investment managers to exercise their rights in accordance with the UK Corporate Governance Code and UK Stewardship Code.
+The Trustee reviews the investment manager's policies and engagement activities on an annual basis, with reference to the UK Stewardship Code (where applicable). - The Trustee considers how ESG, stewardship and climate change are integrated within investment processes and how they align with the Trustee's policies in appointing new investment managers and monitoring existing investment managers. - The Trustee has set out clear expectations for their advisors and the Scheme's investment managers to consider ESG issues, including climate change, where relevant. - The Trustee, together with their Investment Consultant, annually monitors the extent to which ESG factors, including explicit consideration of climate change, are integrated into the investment managers' approaches (e.g. their methods for bringing ESG insight into their evaluations of investee companies).
+To supplement this, the Trustee makes regular use of the Investment Consultant's ESG ratings and will proactively engage with investment managers whose ESG ratings are judged to be lagging their peers within the asset class in question. - The IRSC meets the investment managers on a regular basis to discuss ESG, stewardship and climate change issues specifically.
+These meetings provide a forum for the IRSC to communicate their expectations in respect of ESG matters and assess the investment managers' ability to meet them. - In order to support its beliefs with regard to climate change, the Trustee has established the following targets in respect of the Scheme's buy and maintain credit and short dated credit holdings: - A 50% reduction in greenhouse gas emissions by 2030 and a 100% reduction by 2050, measured as the reduction in the carbon emissions intensity (tonnes C02/\$m revenues), relative to the position as at 31 December 2019. - Alignment with an implied temperature rise of 2.0°C above pre-industrial levels from 31 December 2025 and 1.5°C above pre-industrial levels from 2030 onwards. - The Trustee has not set any such targets for the Scheme's illiquid credit, secured finance and multi-asset credit holdings, due to the characteristics of the underlying asset classes and the lack of available data.
+However, the Trustee continues to engage with the respective managers on how climate change risks and opportunities are integrated into these arrangements.